 I used to hate hearing the phrase ‘humans are social animals’ when I was feeling lonely.
 It often entrenched a feeling of failure.

 There are a lot of cultural messages about the value of being in romantic and sexual relationships.
+It is natural to want a girlfriend or a boyfriend.
 This can be internalised by those who are not in relationships as a failure on their part, that they are undesirable, and unloveable.

 One of the triggers for loneliness can be the end of a relationship (including friendships or relationships with family).
 It can mean loss not only of a person, of a connection but of an expected future.
 It can leave people feeling rejected and unwanted.
 It can leave people feeling angry and lost.
 And it can feel hard to reorientate yourself towards people again, trust that you can find places where you will be valued or seen.